 Do not build too many do-follow links

-For the long-term and sustainable success of a website, both do-follow and no-follow links are essential and help websites to gain organic traffic.
+For the long-term and sustainable success of a website, both do-follow and no-follow links are essential and helpful websites to gain organic traffic.

 Generally, a good balance between these two types of links should be maintained.

-If all links of a websites are do-follow, Google will consider this to be manipulative and label the website as spammy, which will obviously have a negative impact on its ranking.
+If all links to a website are do-follow, Google will consider this to be manipulative and label the website as spammy, which will obviously have a negative impact on its ranking.

 Never participate in Link Schemes

 A link scheme is when a website adds links or is linked to irrelevant websites for perceived ranking or monetary benefits, rather than being useful to the users.

 Your website is actually judged by who you link to and who links to you.
 Every link you create on your website is essentially a signal that says who you are and what your site is about.

 As mentioned earlier, Penguin 4.0 has no time for link scheme participating websites.

 Therefore, it is particularly important to avoid linking to websites that use spam or are in a “bad neighbourhood” as this will adversely affect your website’s ranking.